ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 The immutability of code running in the [Ethereum Virtual Machine](/developers/docs/evm/) means smart contracts demand a higher level of quality assessment during the development phase.
 Testing your contract extensively and observing it for any unexpected results will improve security a great deal and protect your users in the long run.

-The usual method is to write small tests using a sample of the data which the contract is expected to receive from users.
-[Unit testing](/developers/docs/smart-contracts/testing/#unit-testing) (as this approach is described) is good for testing the functionality of certain features and ensuring a smart contract works as expected.
+The usual method is to write small unit tests using mock data that the contract is expected to receive from users.
+[Unit testing](/developers/docs/smart-contracts/testing/#unit-testing) is good for testing the functionality of certain functions and ensuring a smart contract works as expected.

 Nevertheless, unit testing is hardly effective for improving smart contract security when used in isolation.
 A unit test might prove a function executes properly for sample data, but it cannot prove the same for other other inputs not under consideration.
 This makes it difficult to detect the edge-cases and hidden vulnerabilities that could break the safety of your smart contract.